 Petramay Attard Cortis is a director who the Board considers as a person of organisational skills and strategic thinking.
-Petramay Attard Cortis is an anesthetist by profession, and is a third-generation family member of Cortis Group of Companies.
+Petramay Attard Cortis is an anesthetist by profession and is a third-generation family member of Cortis Group of Companies.
 She has been an active member of the Youth Family Council (YFC) since its inception in 2007, and is involved with Succession Planning and the Group's Corporate Social Responsibility Programme, and was involved in various aspects of the business including marketing; sales; social media; event management; customer relations; and business strategy.

 Joseph M Formosa is a director who the Board considers as a person competent in finance.
 Joseph M Formosa has had a 35 year career with Bank of Valletta Plc where he held various positions in financial control, asset and liability management, strategy, risk, marketing, mortgages and personal credit.
 He was Chairman of the bank's Card Services company which was mainly responsible for the successful international programme called "Malta Welcomes Visa".
-He also held the position of General Manager of Lohombus Bank Ltd (a joint venture between Mid-Med Bank Ltd and Bank of Valletta that specialized in home loans) and when acquired by HSBC Plc, Joseph was responsible for the restructuring.
+He also held the position of General Manager of Lohombus Bank Ltd (a joint venture between Mid-Med Bank Ltd and Bank of Valletta that specialized in home loans) and when Mid-Med Bank Limited was acquired by HSBC Plc, Joseph was actively involved in the restructuring process.